 Revolutionary War veteran Abraham Vandal was a Dutchman from New York who fought in both the Battle of White Plains and the Battle of Long Island.
-He later settled in a region that became Fayette County, West Virginia.
+He later settled in the region that became Fayette County, West Virginia.
 Abraham pronounced his surname, Wendell, with a “V” sound, so the Continental Army spelled it with a “V”.
 His descent was from the first settlers of New Netherland, who had immigrated to the New World a century before he was born.
 Some had lived in New Amsterdam (New York City), and others had settled at Fort Orange (Albany).
-[To see what life looked like in 17th century New Netherland, here are some historically accurate L. F. Tantillo paintings: http://lftantillo.com/17th-century/ .]
+To learn more about life in 17th century New Netherland, please see the historically accurate L. F. Tantillo paintings.

-Captain Goosen Gerritt Van Schaik was another immigrant ancestor of Abraham Vandal.
-He came to New Netherland about 1636 and was employed by Patroon Killian Rensselaer in 1637 to work for six years.
+Capt.
+Goosen Gerritt Van Schaik came to New Netherland about 1636 and was employed by Patroon Killian Rensselaer in 1637 to work for six years.
 Goosen went back to the Netherlands, but returned to New Netherland in 1646 on the Rensselaerwick.
 In 1648, Goosen was asked to accept the position of magistrate, which he agreed to do.
-He took the oath of office as a member of the court of Albany and was a deacon in the First Dutch Reformed Church there.
-He later became a brewer, and in 1664 he and Philip Pieterse Schuyler purchased the “Halve Maan” (land) of the Indians.
+He took the oath of office as a member of the court of Albany and was a deacon in the First Dutch Reformed Church.
+Before he married his second wife, about 1657, he made a contract in which he reserved 6000 guilders from his estate for his four eldest children by his first wife.
 In 1675 he and Pieter Lassingh purchased Harmen Rutger’s brewery.
-Before he married his second wife, about 1657, he made a contract in which he reserved 6000 guilders from his estate for his four eldest children by his first wife.
-In 1668 he and his second wife made a joint will, he being about to depart for Holland.
-He died in New York in 1676.
+He died sometime before 1679.

 Joachim Wesselse and his wife, Geertruy Hieronimus, were both born in the Netherlands.
-He was a baker whose name often appears in court records involving various suits.
-He made a will sometime between 1679 and 1681 and died within the year.
-His wife had been married before.
+Geertruy had been married before.
+Joachim was a baker whose name often appears in court records involving various suits.
+He made a will sometime between 1679 and 1681 and died shortly after.

 Finally, the last of these immigrant ancestors of Abraham Vandal is Brandt Van Neukirke, born in the Netherlands about 1593.
 All that is known about him is that he was a magistrate.
-He died in New Netherland (before it was New York) in 1644.
+He died in New Netherland in 1644.

 Several of these immigrants lived long enough to see New Netherland become New York, after the British took over in 1664.